PANEL ATTORNEY QUALIFICATIONS

 and form, research, responsibility, argumentation, and relationship

 with client.
-A letter grade (with a range of A to F) is awarded
+A letter grade (ranging from A to F) is awarded

-and a recommendation is made as to whether the attorney should
+and a recommendation is made as to whether the attorney's rank should

 After review by the executive director, these evaluations